louim/bedrock-site-protect/README.md

 ```
 - name: bedrock-site-protect
   src: louim.bedrock-site-protect
+  version: 1.1
 ```

 Then re-run the `ansible-galaxy install -r requirements.yml` to install the new role.
 You might need to add the `-f` option to force install of previously downloaded roles.

 You will also need to add the role to the `server.yml` like so:

 ```
 roles:
   ... other Trellis roles ...
-  - { role: bedrock-site-protect, tags: [wordpress, wordpress-setup] }
+  - { role: bedrock-site-protect, tags: [nginx, htpasswd] }
 ```